ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 ## Catalogs
 {: #vcd-ops-guide-catalogs}

 A catalog is a container for vApp templates and media files in an organization.
 Organization administrators and catalog authors can create catalogs in an organization.
-Catalog contents can be shared with other users or organizations in the {{site.data.keyword.vcf-aas-full}}installation.
-Or they can be published externally for access by organizations outside the {{site.data.keyword.vcf-aas}} installation.
+Catalog contents can be shared with other users or organizations in the {{site.data.keyword.vmware-service_notm}} installation.
+Or they can be published externally for access by organizations outside the {{site.data.keyword.vcf-aas-full}} installation.

 {{site.data.keyword.vcf-aas}} contains private catalogs, shared catalogs, and externally accessible catalogs.
 Private catalogs include vApp templates and media files that you can share with other users in the organization.
 If a system administrator enables catalog-sharing for your organization, you can share an organization catalog to create a catalog accessible to other organizations in the {{site.data.keyword.vcf-aas}} installation.